stephaneVercouillieBMID/slate/source/workingVersion.html.md

 search: true
 ---
 # 1. Introduction
-itsme is an identity checking system allowing Service Providers to use verified identities – through 4 services – for authentication and authorization on their web desktop, mobile web and in-app mobile applications:
+itsme® is an identity checking system allowing Service Providers to use verified identities – through 4 services – for authentication and authorization on their web desktop, mobile web and in-app mobile applications:
 <ul>
   <li>Login</li>
   <li>Confirm</li>